MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 ```

 > [!WARNING]
-> Currently, `RightInset`, `LeftInset`, and the values passed to `SetDragRectangles` use physical pixels.
-These values need to be adjusted if the display scale is not 100%.
+> `AppWindow` uses physical pixels for compatibility with UI frameworks that don't use logical coordinates.
+If you use WPF or WinUI 3, `RightInset`, `LeftInset`, and the values passed to `SetDragRectangles` need to be adjusted if the display scale is not 100%.
 In this example, we calculate a `scaleAdjustment` value to account for the display scale setting.
-If the UI is Left-To-Right, `LeftInset` will be 0; otherwise, `RightInset` will be 0.
-We choose the non-zero value and divide it by 138, which is the value of `RightInset` (in LTR UI) at 100% scale.
 >
-> `int scaleAdjustment = Math.Max(appWindow.TitleBar.LeftInset, appWindow.TitleBar.RightInset) / 138;`
+> For WPF, you can hnadle the [Window.DpiChanged](/dotnet/api/system.windows.window.dpichanged) event to get the [NewDpi](/dotnet/api/system.windows.dpichangedeventargs.newdpi) value.
+>
+> For WinUI 3, use [Platform Invoke (P/Invoke)](/dotnet/standard/native-interop/pinvoke) to call the native [GetDpiForMonitor](/windows/win32/api/shellscalingapi/nf-shellscalingapi-getdpiformonitor) function, as shown in the preceding example.

 > [!TIP]
 > You can get the height of the system TitleBar (`int titleBarHeight = appWindow.TitleBar.Height;`) and use that to set the height of your custom title bar and drag regions.
 However, the [design guidance](/windows/apps/design/basics/titlebar-design) recommends setting the title bar height to 48px if you add other controls.
 In this case, the height of the system title bar will not match your content, so instead, use the [ActualHeight](/windows/winui/api/microsoft.ui.xaml.frameworkelement.actualheight) of the title bar element to set the drag region height.